-Kalman filter (Kalman 1960) also known as linear quadratic estimation (LQE) is an iterative algorithm that uses noisy measurements to estimate values and variance of unknown variables.
+Kalman filter (Kalman 1960 paper) also known as linear quadratic estimation (LQE) is an iterative algorithm that uses noisy measurements to estimate values and variance of unknown variables.
 The Kalman filter allows incorporation of known state space behaviour (e.g. momentum of physical particle) and outside-the-model estimated variance of sensor measurement (measurement uncertainty) and unknown factors (process noise).

 This blog post proves that Kalman filter in 1D with constant measurement uncertainty and process noise asymptotically behaves as:

 - cumulative average in case of zero process noise